ironscar/dba-starter/postgres/docs/db-strategy.md

 - How to decentralize efficiently for horizontal scalability
 - How to keep it all performance-oriented
 - Can we generate a data lineage graph
+- How to store secrets and manage auto-updates
 - How to achieve end-to-end automation for this with DevOps

 ---